 A first-generation college student, Yeika Pizarro recalls the confusion and messiness of navigating the college process.

 Registration and More Info

-If you are interested in the Dutchmen First Program, complete this registration form.
-Note, this program is only open to incoming, first-year students.
+If you are interested in the Dutchmen First Program, complete the registration form.

 "I was part of a similar program when I was an undergraduate student.
 I am really excited that LVC has started Dutchmen First because it is so helpful to see and hear about the successes of others with similar backgrounds.
 When I was an undergrad, it was also just really nice to know that there was someone I could go to that may be able to help with struggles specific to first-generation college students."